Plan for the storm

 If you stay home during a storm you should turn your refrigerator to the lowest setting and keep it closed to chill items as long as possible.
 Turn off utilities, propane tanks and unplug small appliances.
 Fill bath tubs with fresh water for cleaning and flushing in case tap water is lost.
 Do not drink the bathtub water.
 If the winds become strong, go to an interior room on a lower floor away from windows and doors and lie on the floor beneath a sturdy object.
 Be on alert for tornadoes and the eye of the storm.
 If a period of calm follows very intense weather, the other side of the eye will likely pass over soon with more harsh weather.

-WBRZ.com will keep you updated, featuring additional information about tropical cyclones through Hurricane Preparedness Week.
+The WBRZ Weather Team will bring you more throughout the week, featuring additional information about tropical cyclones through Hurricane Preparedness Week.
 You can get much more by also visiting www.nhc.noaa.gov/prepare/